 Step 13) Nagios Loads

-Nagios is a health check & monitoring system for a typical Data Centre, comprises all type of equipment's such as:
+Nagios application monitoring tool is a health check & monitoring system for a typical Data Centre, comprises all type of equipment's such as:

 - Server & Network Nodes

 - Customizable Reports and Dashboards

 - Temperature & Humidity Control System (Sensing Mechanism)

 - Important feature like wizards or interactive dashboard are only available on Nagios XI, which is quite an expensive tool